-- i. where genotoxicity is caused by direct interaction of the respective substance or its metabolite with the DNA, the risks are usually assessed using a linear dose response relationship unless substance-specific data are available that allow deviation from linearity and/or to derive a MoA-based OEL; - ii. where genotoxicity may occur through indirect mechanisms that cause damage to DNA or chromosomes, frequently by interactions with proteins and there is sufficient evidence that a threshold can be identified, then a health-based occupational exposure limit may be derived. - 9 It may be useful for understanding the rationale for the OEL to refer to the SCOEL grouping 10 system for carcinogens (SCOEL 2017), but to note that this scheme is not considered a 11 necessary step in the procedure (JTF 2017b). - 12 For non-genotoxic carcinogens (for example tumour promoters), it is generally accepted that a - threshold concentration exists and theoretically can be established below which the respective - chemical agent will not be carcinogenic (JTF 2017b; SCOEL 2017).
-For most genotoxic - 15 carcinogens the available data are likely to be inadequate for an effective threshold to be - identified with sufficient confidence.
-The default, or starting assumption, for these carcinogens - is that there is no threshold for the carcinogenic hazard. - 18 However, for some genotoxic carcinogens for which sufficient information is available, it may - 19 be possible to conclude on a threshold based mode of the carcinogenic action (MoA-based - 20 threshold).
-Such cases can be carcinogens which are only weakly genotoxic and for which - 21 there is sufficient information that the carcinogenicity is not primarily driven by the DNA - reactivity, but mainly arises from other mechanisms, and where the evidence suggests that - any relevant (usually indirect) genotoxicity is occurring only at doses above the MoA-based - 24 threshold (JTF 2017b; SCOEL 2017). - 25 Examples of mechanisms of indirect genotoxicity include (JTF 2017b; SCOEL 2017): - increase in the background level of oxidative DNA damage, overload the system/change metabolism and exceed of natural protective mechanisms in the body such as stimulation of cell proliferation due to irritation, chronic inflammation or change in homeostasis; - ii. interaction with the cellular response to DNA damage (e.g. by inactivating DNA repair mechanisms, or by epigenetic effects); or - iii. effect on the chromosomal level alone (e.g. induction of numerical chromosomal aberration), in the absence of gene mutations. - aberration), in the absence of gene mutations. - Also for some specific direct acting genotoxic carcinogens a MoA-based threshold could be identified.
-For example when DNA repair mechanisms protect from the induction of mutations - 37 at low exposure levels (JTF 2017b), or when a substance (such as formaldehyde; SCOEL 2016) - 38 occurs endogenously for which a threshold may be derived below which it can be concluded - 39 with sufficient confidence that there is no relevant additional cancer risk beyond the typical - 40 biological range.
+- 1 The Joint Task Force (JTF 2017b) considered that there is agreement to generally distinguish - 2 between genotoxic and non-genotoxic carcinogens. - 3 For non-genotoxic carcinogens (for example tumour promoters), it is generally accepted that a - 4 threshold concentration exists and theoretically can be established below which the respective - 5 chemical agent will not be carcinogenic (JTF 2017b; SCOEL 2017). - 6 For most genotoxic carcinogens the available data are likely to be inadequate for an effective - 7 threshold to be identified with sufficient confidence.
+The default, or starting assumption, for - 8 these carcinogens is that there is no threshold for the carcinogenic hazard.
+However, for some - 9 genotoxic carcinogens for which sufficient information is available, it may be possible to - 10 conclude on a threshold based mode of the carcinogenic action (MoA-based threshold). - 11 For genotoxic carcinogens two groups were identified (JTF 2017b, modified): - i.
+Where genotoxicity is caused by direct interaction of the respective substance or its metabolite with the DNA, the risks are usually assessed using a linear dose response relationship (non-threshold) unless sufficient substance-specific data are available that allow deviation from linearity and/or to derive a MoA-based OEL.

+For some specific direct acting genotoxic carcinogens a MoA-based threshold could be identified.
+For example when DNA repair mechanisms protect from the induction of mutations at low exposure levels (JTF 2017b), or when a substance (such as formaldehyde; SCOEL 2016) occurs endogenously for which a threshold may be derived below which it can be concluded with sufficient confidence that there is no relevant additional cancer risk beyond the typical biological range.

+ii.
+Where genotoxicity may occur through indirect mechanisms that cause damage to DNA or chromosomes, frequently by interactions with proteins and there is sufficient evidence that a threshold can be identified, then a MoA-based OEL may be derived.

+Such cases can be carcinogens which are only weakly genotoxic and for which there is sufficient information that the carcinogenicity is not primarily driven by the DNA reactivity, but mainly arises from other mechanisms, and where the evidence suggests that any relevant (usually indirect) genotoxicity is occurring only at doses above the MoA-based threshold (JTF 2017b; SCOEL 2017).

+- 30 Examples of mechanisms of indirect genotoxicity include (JTF 2017b; SCOEL 2017): - increase in the background level of oxidative DNA damage, overload of the system / change in metabolism and exceedance of natural protective mechanisms in the body such as stimulation of cell proliferation due to irritation, chronic inflammation or change in homeostasis; - interaction with the cellular response to DNA damage (e.g. by inactivating DNA repair mechanisms, or by epigenetic effects); or - effect on the chromosomal level alone (e.g. induction of numerical chromosomal aberration), in the absence of gene mutations.

+It may be useful for understanding the rationale for the OEL to refer to the SCOEL grouping system for carcinogens (SCOEL 2017), but to note that this scheme is not considered a necessary step in the procedure (JTF 2017b).

-41 A.8-17.2.2.2.6 Reproductive and developmental toxicity
+A.8-17.2.2.2.6 Reproductive and developmental toxicity